ESP32 Power Consumption & Sleep Modes [All Variants]

 ESP32 Low-Power Modes are: (Modem Sleep, Light Sleep, Deep Sleep, and Hibernation).
 Each one of the ESP32 sleep modes has its own list of activated features as well as deactivated features in order to achieve certain levels of power consumption.
 Depending on your application’s need, you get to choose the most convenient power mode in order to prolong the battery life as much as possible and perform the required tasks.

-Please be advised that all current consumption values listed in this article are meant to be for the bare ESP32 chip, not the whole ESP32 dev board.
-Any ESP32 dev board will have much higher power consumption due to having onboard LEDs, resistors, and other passives that sum up to a larger current consumption than the values listed hereafter in this article.
+Note: All current consumption values listed in this article are meant to be for the bare ESP32 chip, not the whole ESP32 dev board.
+Any ESP32 dev board will have much higher power consumption due to having onboard LEDs, resistors, and other passives that sum up to a larger current consumption than the values listed here in this article.
+It’s called the “Quiescent current” of the board, and we’ve discussed how to measure it before.

-For low-power applications, you need to have your custom PCB design with the ESP32 target microcontroller with minimal on-board passives to achieve the needed functionalities with minimal power consumption.
+Tip: For low-power applications, you need to have your custom PCB design with the ESP32 target microcontroller with minimal on-board passives to achieve the needed functionalities with minimal power consumption.
+So everything is under your own control and can be tweaked in later board revisions.

-The only way to save some power in Active Mode is to control the clock frequency at which the CPU is running and/or change the RF operation mode according to your application’s needs and to the following table.
+The only way to save some power in Active Mode is to control the clock frequency at which the CPU is running and/or change the RF operation mode according to your application’s needs.

-This clearly shows that ESP32 Active mode is the least power-efficient mode and you should consider disabling any unused feature by running in any other low-power mode as long as it’s not needed by your application.
+This clearly shows that ESP32 Active mode is the least power-efficient mode, and you should consider disabling any unused features by running in any other low-power mode as long as it’s not needed by your application.

 ESP32 Modem Sleep Mode Wake-Up Latency is: immediate!